tsoj/glome/extern/glm/readme.md

 - Fixed GLM_HAS_OPENMP when OpenMP is not enabled
 - Fixed Better follow GLSL min and max specification #372
 - Fixed quaternion constructor from two vectors special cases #469
-- Fixed glm::toString on quaternions wrong components order #681
+- Fixed glm::to_string on quaternions wrong components order #681
 - Fixed acsch #698
 - Fixed isnan on CUDA #727